campuzanogf/Asymmetric-Traveling-Salesman-Problem-Instances/README.md

 This repository contains the instances used for the paper XXX.

-In the 1.3 version of the repository, we also added uniform instances of sizes 10 to 20 that we solved in the paper Dynamic programming approaches for the traveling salesman problem with drone.
-Paul Bouman, Niels Agatz and Marie Schmidt.
-Networks.
-2018; 72: 528– 542. https://doi.org/10.1002/net.21864
+In the 1.3 version of the repository, we also added uniform instances of sizes 10 to 20 that we solved in the paper The asymmetric traveling salesman problem with drone.
+Campuzano Giovanni, Lalla-Ruiz Eduardo, Mes Martijn.
+DOI: .

 You are kindly requested to cite these papers if these instances are relevant to your research.